floprsk/cs50_final_project/README.md

 *def sensor_info()*:

-Reads out humidity-sensor data and returns the value in percent.
+Reads out humidity-sensor data by reading out the corresponding SPI port and returns the value in percent.
 Has to be configured to the several sensor which depends on setup (resistants of cables etc...)

 *def float_switch()*: